7 Easy Changes You Can Make to Reduce Stress

 Here are some things you can do to help de-stress and fight the feeling of overwhelm:

-- Meditation – I promise you guys, this one’s important.
+I promise you, this one’s important.
 Our brains our filled with so many thoughts, we need to take time to empty it and start fresh.
 I always meditate in the morning to start my day with a strong, clear mind.
 There are so many health & mental benefits to meditation.
 Try it for yourself and see!

-- Working out and eating right – Your food is your fuel.
+Your food is your fuel.
 If you’re eating like crap – you’ll feel like crap.
 If you fuel your body with what it needs, you’ll feel amazing.
 Same goes for working out.
 It’s so important for your energy levels.
 I don’t feel like I really need to tell you all the benefits, you’re smart, but for real – IMPLEMENT THIS!
-If you need some help getting started: Accountability Groups

 I hope these tips help!
 And if nothing else, my motto is “If you’re going to have a shitty day, may as well make a day of it!”
 What I mean by that is, is if you’re going to be in a bad, stressed mood anyway you may as well get something accomplished.
 Challenge yourself to have the worst day ever, get all your tasks done, and then allow yourself to have the best day ever tomorrow.